giomasce/asmc/README.md

    outlined above, this is not tested software, you should never run it on computer that you cannot afford to be erased.

- * `attic` and `cc` contains some earlier test code, that is not used any more and it is also probably broken. `staging.c` and `gstaging.c` are the original implementations of `asmasm` and `asmg` in C, used as a basis to write the Assembly code. `cc.c` and `cc2.c` are two stages of a test C compiler written in C, that was aborted halfway when I begun to work on the C compiler written in G.
+ * `attic` contains some earlier test code, that is not used any more and it is also probably broken.
+They are probably not very interesting to most users, and might be removed altogether at some point.

  * `test` contains some test programs for the Assembly and C compilers contained in `asmg`.